 19-inch wheels make ride quality brittle over sharp edges.

 Riding on 19-inch wheels and 225/45 low-profile tyres, the Karoq’s ride feels a bit brittle over sharp edges.
 For India, however, we are sure the Karoq will be equipped with 17- or 18- inchers in the interest of ride comfort.
 On smoother surfaces, the SUV rides superbly, soaking up undulations with a flat poise so as not to disturb its occupants.
 There’s a satisfying solidity to the way it absorbs dips and bumps, and the suspension too works silently.

 The plush and premium Karoq has an underlying tough-as-nails side to it, which makes it desirable and practical at the same time.
 But the key question that remains unanswered is price.
-Indications suggest that it won’t be cheap when it goes on sale in the first-half of 2019, but will certainly be priced lower than the Kodiaq.
+Skoda has been unable to work out a competitive price for the Karoq and the projected volumes would be too low for local assembly.
+However, Skoda is studying the possibility of bringing the Karoq as a full import under the government's new scheme that allows carmaker's to import 2,500 units a year without requirements for homologation.
+The Karoq won't be cheap but will certainly be priced lower than the Kodiaq.
 If you don’t need the extra row of seats, the Karoq, in fact, offers almost everything the Kodiaq does at a significantly lower cost.